cncf/kubernetes-community-days/planning/running-organizer-meetings.md

 ## Handling Issues

 If a Code of Conduct issue arises during the meeting, the CNCF CoC Committee can be reached at [conduct@cncf.io](mailto:conduct@cncf.io).
-For incidents at LF-produced events specifically, use [kcd@cncf.io](mailto:kcd@cncf.io).
-You can expect a response within three business days.

 [Link to CoC](https://github.com/cncf/foundation/blob/master/code-of-conduct.md)